-The proposed Boegoeberg Township Expansion on Remainder of Farm no 142, Plot 1890 Boegoeberg Settlement and Remainder of the Farm no 144, Boegoeberg!Kheis Local Municipality, ZF Mgcawu District Municipality, Northern Cape Province is depicted on the 2822 Postmasburg Geological Map (Council of Geosciences, Pretoria).
-The proposed development is underlain by the Cenozoic Kalahari Group as well underlying rocks of the Precambrian Transvaal Supergroup.
-According to the PalaeoMap of South African Heritage Resources Information System the Palaeontological Sensitivity of the Kalahari Group is low and the Precambrian rocks of the Transvaal Supergroup is moderate.
-The cherts, dolomites and iron formations of the underlying Precambrian Transvaal Supergroup are too deep to affect the proposed development and will not be discussed further.
+The proposed Grootdrink Township Expansion on Erf 131, Grootdrink, and Plot 2627, Boegoeberg Settlement, !Kheis Local Municipality, ZF Mgcawu District Municipality, Northern Cape Province is depicted on the 1:250 000 Upington Geological Map (Council of Geoscience, Pretoria).
+The proposed development is underlain by sediments of the Cenozoic Kalahari Group as well as the Boom River Formation of the Koras Group.
+Underlying these rocks are rocks of the Precambrian Transvaal Supergroup.
+According to the PalaeoMap of South African Heritage Resources Information System the Palaeontological Sensitivity of the Kalahari Group is low, The Boom River Formation is igneous rocks with an insignificant Palaeontological Sensitivity and the Palaeontological Sensitivity of the Precambrian rocks of the Transvaal Supergroup is moderate.
+The cherts, dolomites and iron formations of the underlying Transvaal Supergroup are too deep to affect the proposed development and the igneous rocks of the Boom River Formation are unfossiliferous.
+The Transvaal Supergroup and Boom River Formation will thus not be discussed further in this report.

 The Cenozoic Kalahari Group is the most widespread body of terrestrial sediments in southern Africa.
 The Cenozoic sands and calcretes of the Kalahari Group range in thickness from a few metres to more than 180m (Partridge et al., 2006).
-The youngest formation of the Kalahari group is the Gordonia Formation which is generally termed Kalahari sand and comprises of red aeolian sands that covers most of the Kalahari Group sediments.
-The pan sediments of the area originated from the Gordonia Formation and contains white to brown fine-grained silts, sands, and clays.
+The youngest formation of the Kalahari group is the Gordonia Formation which is generally termed Kalahari sand and comprises of red aeolian sands that cover most of the Kalahari Group sediments.
+The pan sediments of the area originated from the Gordonia Formation and contain white to brown fine-grained silts, sands and clays.
 Some of the pans consist of clayey material mixed with evaporates that shows seasonal effects of shallow saline groundwaters.
 Quaternary alluvium, aolian sands, surface limestone, silcrete, and terrace gravels are also included in the Kalahari Group (Kent 1980).

 Partridge et al., (2006) describes numerous types of superficial deposits of Late Caenozoic (Miocene to Pliocene to Recent) age throughout the Karoo Basin.
-Sands and gravel in the development footprint has a possible fluvial origin.
+Sands and gravel in the development footprint have a possible fluvial origin.

-The fossil assemblages of the Kalahari are generally low in diversity and occur over a wide range.
+The fossil assemblages of the Kalahari are generally very low in diversity and occur over a wide range).
 These fossils represent terrestrial plants and animals with a close resemblance to living forms.
-Fossil assemblages include bivalves, diatoms, gastropod shells, ostracods, and trace fossils.
+Fossil assemblages include bivalves, diatoms, gastropod shells, ostracods and trace fossils.
 The palaeontology of the Quaternary superficial deposits has been relatively neglected in the past.
 Late Cenozoic calcrete may comprise of bones, horn corns as well as mammalian teeth.
-Tortoise remains have also been uncovered as well as trace fossils which includes termite and insect's burrows and mammalian trackways.
+Tortoise remains have also been uncovered as well as trace fossils which include termite and insect's burrows and mammalian trackways.
 Amphibian and crocodile remains have been uncovered where the depositional settings in the past were wetter.